Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 - Cybervators start randomly going berserk staring with the retired Cybervators who many don't care about.
 The world does not start to take these events seriously until free agent and even employed Cybervators are affected.
 One of the Cybervators that go berserk is Harmony.
 Another is a council member

 - Max joins a team that already has Kassiea Aarock and Aarock and now has enough members to compete but is not allowed do anything but act as support as Aarock at first tells him they need a sniper.
-	- All of them wanted to change the status in one way or another for Cybervators and Citzens they are created and lead by Airiona who has yet to have reveal herself although everyone asummes she is older due to her intelligence.
-Aarock is the only one that knows who he is and stands in place as the owner of the team for Airiona.
+	- All of them wanted to change the status in one way or another for Cybervators and Citzens they are created and lead by Spike who has yet to have reveal herself although everyone asummes she is older due to her intelligence.
+Aarock is the only one that knows who he is and stands in place as the owner of the team for Spike.

-- Airiona tells Max that if he wins and become cheif he'll be able change things for a citizens
+- Spike tells Max that if he wins and become cheif he'll be able change things for a citizens

-- Airiona's father tells them to cut the feed Tomasina says that they can't Kyshumu responds saying that he knows how to cut the feed and heads into combat Tomasina is fustrated but follows to Aid Kyshumu
+- Spike's father tells them to cut the feed Tomasina says that they can't Kyshumu responds saying that he knows how to cut the feed and heads into combat Tomasina is fustrated but follows to Aid Kyshumu

-Max continously ignores Airiona but not listening to her but obeys her as CyKo.
+Max continously ignores Spike but not listening to her but obeys her as CyKo.
 This prompts her to disguise his self as Speeding bullet

-Airiona tries to bite offf more than she can chew as opposed to Max that works delgently to progress slowly.
-This is why Airiona resorts to cheating with increasing servarity to progress.
+Spike tries to bite offf more than she can chew as opposed to Max that works delgently to progress slowly.
+This is why Spike resorts to cheating with increasing servarity to progress.
 She gets worst as she feels victimised by an unfair world and thinks this is the only way to move forward

-Since Airiona is not old enough to join she eventually joins as speeding bullet
+Since Spike is not old enough to join she eventually joins as speeding bullet

-- Airiona is a kid with high intelligence who looks up to Max
+- Spike is a kid with high intelligence who looks up to Max

-  It turns out that Airiona was the one leading the cyvolters which surprises everyone but Aarock
+  It turns out that Spike was the one leading the cyvolters which surprises everyone but Aarock

-  At the time of Max becoming a cybervator Airiona becomes his teams first and only fan.
-Even though Airiona looks up to Max, he does notice and therefore acknowledges Airiona.
+  At the time of Max becoming a cybervator Spike becomes his teams first and only fan.
+Even though Spike looks up to Max, he does notice and therefore acknowledges Spike.
 Aarock/Minia notices this and warns Max that it is responsibility lead.

 - Max tells Tomasina about his dream after they maybe see him having his nightmare.